stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 By default, the address of your ID Site is tenant-name.id.stormpath.io.
 However, you can change the address to a subdomain of your own website, such as id.mysite.com.
 This is called setting up a custom domain name.

-For example, going back to our Stormpath Equipment Application trooperapp.com and the URL of your main website is trooperapp.com.
-After signing up to Stormpath, the initial address of your ID Site might be something like happy-rebel.id.stormpath.io.
-You can change the ID Site's address to a subdomain of your company's website like id.trooperapp.com.
+For example, the Stormtrooper equipment application's main website is trooperapp.com.
+After signing up for Stormpath, the initial address of the ID Site might be something like happy-rebel.id.stormpath.io.
+You can change the ID Site's address to a subdomain of your company website, like id.trooperapp.com.

 The workflow for changing the address consists of the following steps: